medic/medic-docs/md/install/mmva-vmware-fusion.md

 ### Select Bootable ISO file

 * Click Use another disc or image, and select your ISO file.
+Or use an existing one if you've done this procedure before.

 ![Use another disc or image](img/vm-fusion/select_image.png)